Beach Road, Melbourne: History

-The passing of the Highways and Vehicles Act of 1924 through the Parliament of Victoria provided for the declaration of State Highways and Main Roads, roads partially financed by the State government through the Country Roads Board (later VicRoads).
+The passing of the Highways and Vehicles Act 1924 through the Parliament of Victoria provided for the declaration of State Highways and Main Roads, roads partially financed by the State government through the Country Roads Board (later VicRoads).
 Beach Road was declared a Main Road in May 1935, from South Road in Brighton to Nepean Highway in Mordialloc.
-After the passing of the Country Roads Act of 1958 (itself an evolution from the original Highways and Vehicles Act of 1924), the declaration was extended north on 7 September 1960, from Bay Street in Port Melbourne, along Beach Street, Beaconsfield Parade, Lower Esplande (later renamed to Jacka Boulevard), Marine Parade, Ormond Esplanade, St Kilda Street and Esplanade to join with Beach Road proper, but roads within this northern extension were still sign-posted as its constituent parts.
+After the passing of the Country Roads Act 1958 (itself an evolution from the original Highways and Vehicles Act 1924), the declaration was extended north on 7 September 1960, from Bay Street in Port Melbourne, along Beach Street, Beaconsfield Parade, Lower Esplande (later renamed to Jacka Boulevard), Marine Parade, Ormond Esplanade, St Kilda Street and Esplanade to join with Beach Road proper, but roads within this northern extension were still sign-posted as its constituent parts.

 Beach Road (including all its constituent roads) was signed as Metropolitan Route 33 between Port Melbourne and Mordialloc in 1965.
 Metropolitan Route 26 previously ran concurrent along Beaconsfield Parade and Beach Street from Kerferd Road at Albert Park, past Bay Street at Port Melbourne eventually along Howe Parade to Williamstown Road; Metropolitan Route 26 was later truncated to terminate at Kerferd Road and Beaconsfield Parade in 1989.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared the road as Beach Road (Arterial #5840), from Bay Street in Port Melbourne to Nepean Highway in Mordialloc, however the road is still presently known (and signposted) as its constituent parts.